ChangePool/FamilyDAO/README.md

 ## Research Objectives and Questions

-Relevant to **AI and Relationships**, how can a decentralized software application helping families around the world securely and privately preserve and strengthen genograms, personal history, social networks and connections over generations be developed and implemented successfully?
+How can a decentralized software application helping families around the world securely and privately preserve and strengthen genograms, personal history, social networks and connections over generations be developed and implemented successfully?

 <!-- Develop a business plan and project requirements to develop and bring FamilyDAO to market -->